luogen1996/SimREC/README.md

 ## Training and Evaluation

-1. Preparing your settings.
+1. Prepare your settings.
 To train a model, you should  modify ``./config/config.yaml``  to adjust the settings  you want.
-2. Training the model. run ` train.py`  under the main folder to start training:
+2. Train the model. run ` train.py`  under the main folder to start training:
 ```
 python train.py --config ./config/config.yaml
 ```
-3. Testing the model.
+3. Test the model.
 Then, you can run ` test.py`  by
 ```
 python test.py --eval-weights ./logs/simrec/1/weights/det_best.pth
 ```